How our Tech Social events make it easy to meet new people

 What to expect at any given Tech Social

 You show up, a smiling volunteer writes you a nametag and welcomes to you to the event.
-You look around and see an incredibly diverse group of people standing around and chatting with each other.
+You look around and see a diverse group of people standing around and chatting.
 Here's what you discover:

 - there's no music; if it's loud, it's because people are excitedly having intelligent conversations

-- folks are quirky, friendly, earnest, vulnerable, non-threatening, and actually there to meet new people (no dirtbags, misanthropes)
+- folks are quirky, friendly, earnest, vulnerable, non-threatening, and actually there to meet new people (strict no-dirtbag policy)

-- people generally have good intentions and are pretty smart, so they avoid hitting on and being drunk idiots around potential new friends/employers/colleagues
+- attendees generally have good intentions and are pretty smart, so they avoid being drunk idiots around and/or hitting on potential new friends/employers/colleagues

 It's like that awesome Van Morrison song, "Dancing in the Moonlight" -- except it's indoors and people aren't dancing, but you get the point.